aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 I don't know if I can add any value to this saturated conversation but I'm going to try for a few reasons:

 1. I spend a lot (almost all) of my time studying public policy and regulated industries.
 This nonsense where firms/industries get to exploit extreme gains from poorly regulated markets and at the same time use market interventions to limit losses is everpresent.
 Industries, particularly those subject to environmental regulation, are pretty predictable in their distribution of 'pro-market' propoganda.
-But when it comes right down to it, In my experience, these firms aren't really pro-free market.
+But when it comes down to it, in my experience, most of these firms aren't really pro-free market.
 They're just pro-market when the resulting allocation of resources allows them to profit at others' expense...and, like everybody else, they want protection from market forces when those forces don't favor them.

 3. I think the general practice of overbooking as a strategy for risk management is pretty interesting and the process of writing this rant motivated me to go back and read some oldie-but-goodie scholarly work on choice under uncertainty, bounded rationality, and pricing risk.
-I've tried to incorporate and annotate these citations...though I freely admit their inclusion is a little forced.
+I've tried to incorporate and annotate these citations...though I freely admit their inclusion in this post is a little forced.

 ## Establishing some important facts